 I'm serious.

-Yeah, I I would be too.
+Yeah, I would be too.

-Fifteen hundred people for a presidential candidate is Zilch.
+1,500 people for a presidential candidate is Zilch.

 There were two people who were asleep.

-Now would anybody have any problem disagreeing with me if I said those two people might not have even been Obama supporters.
+Now, would anybody have any problem disagreeing with me if I said those two people might not have even been Obama supporters?

-What if Clinton supporters in Kansas City wormed their way into the Obama appearance and got up there in the front row and fell asleep, or made it look like they're falling asleep, knowing that their pictures would be taken.
+What if Clinton supporters in Kansas City wormed their way into the Obama appearance and got up there in the front row and fell asleep or made it look like they're falling asleep knowing that their pictures would be taken?

-I have people talking to me all the time in the IFB.
+Well, I have people talking to me all the time in the IFB.

-H.R. said you could be wrong about this rush.
+HR said, you could be wrong about this rush.

-They just could have been guys dragged there by their wives that didn't want to go, and they fell asleep.
+They just could have been guys dragged there by their wives that didn't want to go and they fell asleep.

 In fact, you know what?